neshanjo/what2eat/README.md

   better testability.
 - branch [with-cache](https://github.com/neshanjo/what2eat/tree/with-cache) with a further advanced version that caches weather and menu requests for a better performance.
+- branch [with-spring-boot](https://github.com/neshanjo/what2eat/tree/with-spring-boot) is based on with-di, but uses the Spring Boot framework.

 For more information, see the README file in the branches.